When is the Nordstrom Anniversary Sale? When to shop, what to buy

 Burberry Cambridge Aboyd Sport Shirt ($198.75, originally $265; nordstrom.com)

-This classic shirt from Burberry would make great staple in any guy's wardrobe.
-We love the iconic print on the shirt cuffs, and its overall slim and stylish design.
+This classic shirt from Burberry would make a great staple in any guy's wardrobe.
+We love the iconic print on the shirt cuffs and its overall slim and stylish design.
 With an almost perfect rating, reviewers agree.
 You can have it now for 25% off.

 Tommy Bahama Jersey Polo ($49.75, originally $99.50; nordstrom.com)

-Known for their "island-inspired sportswear," Tommy Bahama's lightweight and relaxed designs are perfect for summertime.
+Known for its "island-inspired sportswear," Tommy Bahama's lightweight and relaxed designs are perfect for summer.
 This polo is just that — light, comfortable and flattering.

 Herschel Supply Co.
 24-Inch Rolling Suitcase ($149.98, $200; nordstrom.com)